Pressure Overdrive Review

 Pressure Overdrive

-By Kevin Mitchell Posted on August 1, 2017
+By Kevin Mitchell | Posted: August 1, 2017

 A remaster of the original Steam release title Pressure, Pressure Overdrive finds itself on multiple platforms, hitting consoles for the first time.
-The Steampunk visual style is charming, pitting you against lighthearted foes in inflatable tubes, wooden barrels connected to wheels and other cliche cartoon-like vehicles.
-As a mix of a racing game with shoot 'em up mechanics, Pressure Overdrive lets two players play cooperatively through the entire game’s campaign.
+The steampunk visual style is charming, pitting you against lighthearted foes in inflatable tubes, wooden barrels connected to wheels, and other cliché cartoon-like vehicles.
+As a mix of a racing game with shoot 'em up mechanics, Pressure Overdrive lets two players play cooperatively through the entire game's campaign.

 As the name implies, vehicles in the game are powered by pressure, essentially steam-powered machines that would fit in a modern take on the Victorian Era.
 Your buggy, which is highly customizable, is graded based on the parts you currently have equipped.
 There is a total of nine different purchasable weapons, each one with three different tiered upgrades.
-These updates improve damage output, decrease the amount of pressure it costs to use, and more.
-As you earn money, you can swap out the primary machine gun with a new weapon, such as a flamethrower, a piercing railgun that can tear through multiple foes, an auto targeting lightning gun, or even a contraption that shoots bouncing saw blades.
+These upgrades improve damage output, decrease the amount of pressure it costs to use, and more.
+As you earn money, you can swap out the primary machine gun with a new weapon, such as a flamethrower, a piercing railgun that can tear through multiple foes, an auto-targeting lightning gun, or even a contraption that shoots bouncing saw blades.

-Weapons aren’t the only parts that you can swap in or out, as your buggy has customizable slots in the front, top, bottom and rear locations.
-In fact, you can even replace the entire frame of your buggy if you wanted.
-Just like weapons, each component has three upgradable tiers, except the buggy itself, which only has single upgrade.
+Weapons aren't the only parts that you can swap in or out, as your buggy has customizable slots in the front, top, bottom, and rear locations.
+In fact, you can even replace the entire frame of your buggy if you want.
+Just like weapons, each component has three upgradable tiers, except the buggy itself, which only has a single upgrade.
 There are dozens of levels in Pressure Overdrive, broken up into different themed locations.
 Each area is protected by a boss battle, which is probably some of the most enjoyable moments in the game.
 Although the multiplayer is limited to local only, there are global online leaderboards for every level.
 The leaderboards are separated by whether you are playing cooperatively and by your difficulty setting.

 Simply Put